A Ratings Rubric allows your team to assess an object on the same criteria and share those ratings, enabling transparent and fast decision-making.

 Rubrics should be discussed across the team to create an understanding of expectations.

-Rubrics help ensure that scoring is accurate, unbiased, and consistent.
+Rubrics help ensure that rating is accurate, unbiased, and consistent.

 Rubrics list expectations of performance that are aligned with the conceptual approach.